Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 If you insist on a lounge, there are lots of new lounges that aren’t tied to any single airline.

-The Platinum Card from American Express ($450 a year, plus a $200 annual airline fee credit) gives you access to many lounges, including its own Centurion Lounges (for you and two guests or your kids), Delta SkyClubs (extra charge for guests), and the Priority Pass lounge network (extra charge for guests).
+The Platinum Card from American Express ($550 a year, plus a $200 annual airline fee credit) gives you access to many lounges, including its own Centurion Lounges (for you and two guests), Delta SkyClubs (extra charge for guests), and the Priority Pass lounge network (with 2 free guests).

 The Centurion Lounge for American Express Platinum Card holders blows away the United Club and every other U.S. airline club in terms of food, drink, and atmosphere.